|Semester 1 Credit Value:||20|

 This module aims to introduce Stage One students to a range of study skills that are essential for the kind of independent study that university level education demands.
 The module includes generic study skills, learning how to apply those skills to sociology, and a set of sociology specific study skills.

-The teaching for this module is split into four blocks, beginning with some fundamental study skills for learning in higher education, such as how to build a persuasive argument using appropriate academic evidence, and how to use academic references in essay writing.
+The teaching for this module progresses, with a series of lectures, workshops and seminars, through the essential and sociology-focussed skills for learning in higher education, such as how to build a persuasive argument using appropriate academic evidence, how to use academic references in essay writing, time management and critical reading and thinking in order to be able to evaluate academic research.

 Overall, the module offers an opportunity to think and learn about all the fundamental skills that student need to understand, and study within, the discipline of Sociology.